GreenGeeks Review (2023) Good for the Planet, But What About Your Website?

 In any case, if the rate were to drop below 99.90%, you’d get some money back towards your next monthly payment.

-For reference, this puts GreenGeeks in 6th place in our ranking table for the best uptime.
+For reference, this puts GreenGeeks in 9th place in our ranking table for the best uptime.
+It has performed pretty well over the last three years:

 To monitor uptime I use StatusCake, a tool that checks each website every 5 minutes.